Shedgecock/ASME-Aztec-Rover-Team-A.R.T.-Remote-Division/README.md

 ---

 ## Team Structure
-Based on the Preliminary Design Report (PDR), our team’s leadership is organized as follows:
+Our team’s leadership is organized as follows:

 - **Project Manager (PM)**: Oversees administrative management and coordinates multiple divisions.
 - **Project Lead (PL)**: Oversees technical aspects of the project and coordinates the remaining divisions.